physics-sec/DetectCrossOriginMessaging/README.md

 ![alt text](https://raw.githubusercontent.com/physics-sp/DetectCrossOriginMessaging/master/ejemplo.png)

+### Wiki

+Check the wiki for examples of PoC exploits for several common scenarios.

 ### More information

 To learn more about this type of vulnerability, I highly recommend reading [this amazing paper](https://www.sec-1.com/blog/wp-content/uploads/2016/08/Hunting-postMessage-Vulnerabilities.pdf).